 Insurers are under constant pressure to maintain profitability despite the ongoing uncertainty in an increasingly crowded and volatile commercial insurance market.
 The upward market trend and robust growth of telematics insurance point to tremendous possibilities for commercial lines insurers who gain greater value from data-driven insights into underwriting factors, help identify and implement strategies for mitigating risk, and establish the groundwork for more efficient loss prevention programs.

-A study conducted by Markets and Markets forecasts that the commercial vehicle telematics Compound Annual Growth Rate will reach 20.3 percent between 2016 and 2022.
-The current market is valued at $7.31 billion in 2017 and will rise to $18.43 billion by 2022.²
+A study conducted by Markets and Markets forecasts that the commercial vehicle telematics Compound Annual Growth Rate will reach 20.3 percent between by 2022.
+The current market is valued at over $7.31 billion and will rise to $18.43 billion by 2022.²

 Additionally, a report by Bobit Business Media, publisher of Heavy Duty Trucking magazine, showed telematics adoption rates by fleets ranging from 57 percent in the West to 38 percent in the Midwest, as shown in the figure below.
 Most respondents to the report said that the use of telematics had benefitted their fleet overall, and most also felt that the benefits were better than they expected at the time they implemented the technology.³

-From the insurer’s perspective, the availability of richer, more complete information on commercial vehicles and drivers makes it possible to develop custom policies and programs for commercial fleets.
+From the insurer’s perspective, the availability of richer, more complete information on commercial vehicles and drivers makes it possible to develop custom policies and programs for commercial fleets including quicker claims resolution.
 Safe drivers and responsible operations can be rewarded.
 Risky drivers can be retrained or, if not responsive to training, removed from behind the wheel—before they cause an incident or loss.
 Risk managers have a depth of data to draw on to help develop policies and set pricing.

 In this lively period of transformative change, insurance companies have a tremendous opportunity to go beyond making cautious incremental changes to existing legacy products.
 Instead, adopting the latest digital solutions geared to customer-centric innovation—enabled by data-driven insights—can re-energize programs, fulfill demanding customer requirements, and establish a stable road map to continuing market success.